Breword/tmux/Advanced-Use.md

 #### Socket and multiple servers

-tmux creates a directory for the user in `/tmp` the server then creates a socket in that directory.
+tmux creates a directory for the user in `/tmp` and the server then creates a socket in that directory.
 The default socket is called `default`, for example:

 ~~~~